Distributional GFlowNets with Quantile Flows: Benchmarking Experiments

 We then investigate a more realistic molecule synthesis setting.
 The goal in this task is to synthesize diverse molecules with desired chemical properties (\Figref{fig:mol_results}(a)).
-Each state denotes a graph structure, and the action space is a vocabulary of building blocks specified by junction tree modeling~\citep{Kumar2012FragmentBD,Jin2018JunctionTV}.
-We compare the proposed algorithm with FM, TB, as well as MARS (MCMC-based method) and PPO (RL-based method).
+Each state denotes a \rebuttal{molecule} graph structure, and the action space is a vocabulary of building blocks specified by junction tree modeling~\citep{Kumar2012FragmentBD,Jin2018JunctionTV}. \rebuttal{We follow the experimental setups including the reward specification and episode constraints in \citet{Bengio2021FlowNB}.} We compare the proposed algorithm with FM, TB, as well as MARS (MCMC-based method) and PPO (RL-based method).

 In realistic drug-design industry, many other properties such as drug-likeness~\citep{Bickerton2012QuantifyingTC}, synthesizability~\citep{Shi2020AGT}, or toxicity should be taken into account.
 To this end, a promising method should be able to find diverse candidates for post selection.
 Consequently, we quantify the ability of searching for diverse molecules by the number of modes discovered conditioning on reward being larger than $7.5$ (see details in \Secref{sec:mol_appendix}), and show the result in \Figref{fig:mol_results}(b), where our QM surpasses other baselines by a large margin.
 Further, we also evaluate the diversity by measuring the Tanimoto similarity in \Figref{fig:mol_results}(c), which demonstrates that QM is able to find the most diverse molecules. \Figref{fig:mol_results}(d) displays the average reward of the top-$100$ candidates, assuring that the proposed QM method manages to find high-quality drug structures.